sbernasek/chicago/README.md

 <img src="figures/property_values.png">

-To account for this, I normalized each property value timeseries by the earliest available property value of the corresponding zipcode, then applied a log transform.
+To account for this, I normalized each property value timeseries by the earliest available property value of the corresponding zip code, then applied a log transform.
 The resultant timeseries therefore reflect return on investment relative to the first year in the data.
 Indeed, property values on the North side have dramatically outperformed the South side relative to the market average over the past two decades.

 <img src="figures/relative_performance.png">